dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 - **Launch profiles**: Launch profiles are configuration files that specify how to run your app locally.
 You can use launch profiles (such as the _launchSettings.json_ file) to define the service bindings, environment variables, and launch settings for your app.
 - **Service bindings/Endpoint configurations**: Service bindings are the connections between your app and the services it depends on, such as databases, message queues, or APIs.
 Service bindings provide information such as the service name, host port, scheme, and environment variable.
 You can add service bindings to your app either implicitly (via launch profiles) or explicitly by calling <xref:Aspire.Hosting.ResourceBuilderExtensions.WithServiceBinding%2A>.
 - **Proxies**: .NET Aspire automatically launches a proxy for each service binding you add to your app, and assigns a port for the proxy to listen on.
-The proxy then forwards the requests to the port that your app listens on, which may be different from the proxy port.
+The proxy then forwards the requests to the port that your app listens on, which might be different from the proxy port.
 This way, you can avoid port conflicts and access your app and services using consistent and predictable URLs.

 ## How service bindings work

-A service binding in .NET Aspire involves two components: a **service** representing an external resource your app requires (for example, a database, message queue, or API), and a **binding** establishing a connection between your app and the service, providing necessary information.
+A service binding in .NET Aspire involves two components: a **service** representing an external resource your app requires (for example, a database, message queue, or API), and a **binding** that establishes a connection between your app and the service and provides necessary information.

 .NET Aspire supports two service binding types: **implicit**, automatically created based on specified launch profiles defining app behavior in different environments, and **explicit**, manually created using <xref:Aspire.Hosting.ResourceBuilderExtensions.WithServiceBinding%2A>.

 Upon creating a binding, whether implicit or explicit, .NET Aspire launches a lightweight reverse proxy on a specified port, handling routing and load balancing for requests from your app to the service.
 The proxy is a .NET Aspire implementation detail, requiring no configuration or management concern.

-To help visualize how service bindings work, consider the .NET Aspire starter templates inner loop networking diagram:
+To help visualize how service bindings work, consider the .NET Aspire starter templates inner-loop networking diagram:

 :::image type="content" source="media/networking/networking-proxies-1x.png" lightbox="media/networking/networking-proxies.png" alt-text=".NET Aspire Starter Application template inner loop networking diagram.":::